- Technical evangelist, community strategist, & innovation project manager

 I’m included in the reel of interviews that took place after the It Gets Better: SAP Employees premiere night and panel on June 7, 2012 at SAP Labs Palo Alto.
 A proud night with tragic precedent but hope for a brighter future - Milk’s legacy lives on through students at school that bears his name — Bay Area Reporter; March 11, 2010

-In which (at about 1 minute in) I openly state that “I wept” when I get the court decision - Tomasky talk: California votes on Prop 8 — guardian.co.uk; October 29, 2008
+In which (at about 1 minute in) I openly state that “I wept” when I got the court decision that upheld Proposition 8, the 2008 voter-passed initiative that stripped the right for same-sex couples to marry in California - Tomasky talk: California votes on Prop 8 — guardian.co.uk; October 29, 2008

 Leanne and I are interviewed on the upcoming Prop 8 vote by the Guardian’s Michael Tomasky.
 We were sitting at Cafe Flore for the interview, next to campaign HQ where I was volunteering. - Lesbian Couple Hopes Third ‘I Do’ Proves Charm — NPR; June 13, 2008

-Melissa Block interviews us on “All Things Considered” about our wedding(s) and the upcoming Prop 8 vote. - Why This Baptist Minister Supports Marriage Equality — CLGS; February, 2004
+Melissa Block interviews us on “All Things Considered” about our wedding(s) and the then-upcoming Prop 8 vote.

 - Blip.fm